SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ### Cons of Anemic Domain Model

 * Doesn’t scale well with complexity - complex logic can be duplicated across many places in the client code
-* Difficult to maintain as the project grows - changes to logic needs to be updated in multiple places
+* Difficult to maintain as the project grows - changes to logic need to be updated in multiple places
 * Less readable code - Code related to an entity is scattered across multiple places

 ::: greybox